Prescriptions

 • Antifungal medication

 Please do not be offended if the GP asks you to buy certain medications rather than prescribe them.
 This is part of an initiative from the governments to reduce the amount of money the NHS spends on prescriptions for treating minor conditions.
-In some cases, buying these medicines will be cheaper than paying a prescription charge which is £9.65 (as of June 2023).
+In some cases, buying these medicines will be cheaper than paying a prescription charge which is £9.90.